 - $15 re-consultations for medication demonstration or address change

 - $5 late booking/schedule adjustment fee (within 24 hours of start time)

 - 1/2 the cost of service, for complete cancellations (within 24 hours of start time)

 - Payment by credit card only, due on the first date of service

 Q: What is your service area?

-A: We service the greater Seattle area for dog walking, cat sitting and puppy training.
+A: We service the greater Seattle area for cat sitting, dog walking and puppy training.
 This includes the following neighborhoods: Downtown, Pioneer Square, Belltown, Capitol Hill, First Hill, International District, Lake Union, Ballard, Queen Anne, Magnolia, Greenwood, Fremont, Wallingford, Maple Leaf, and more!

-Q: Do you have an available dog walker or cat specialist?
+Q: Do you have an available cat specialist?

 A: Probably!
 Send us the details and we will let you know if we have an appropriate caregiver on staff with room on their schedule.

 Q: Can you do two visits per day?